MilestoneInnovativeTechnologies/Appframe/src/Helper/readme.md

 And optional functions named

 1. ```set```, public method, which should accepts an associative array.
 This is used to set other arguments.
 So associative array should be Property => Value pair.
-And must return the class itself.